Create a Website with HTML5

 demo3

-Resize the browser window until it is just a thin column and watch as the heading text adjusts to fit the available space.
+Resize the browser window until it is just a thin column and watch as the header element adjusts to fit the available space.

-In Lesson #4 we'll add our navigation, main division and some content and see how to format it.
+In Lesson #4 we'll add our navigation, main element and some content and see how to format it.

 If you think you're ready Proceed to Lesson #4